-reduced work schedule for the: birth of my child or adoption or foster care placement subject to agreement by the d serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that myspouse;son daughter;parent is on active duty or call to active duty status in support of a con operation as a member of the National Guard or Reserves. because I am the spouse; son or daughter;parent;next of kin of a c service member with a serious injury or illness. or ntingency Details of nee reded reduction in work schedule as follows: I anticipate reti turning to work at my regular schedule on reduced work s leave, subject t be moved to an alternative position during the period of the family and medical internschedule leave.
-I also realize that with foreseeable intermittent or reduced work schedule to the requirements of my health care provider, I may be required to schedule the leaverruptions to school district operations. dule plans.
-My con owed me, I wil ily and medical leave, I agree to pay my regular contributions to employer sponsored be ntributions will be deducted from moneys owed me during the leave period.
-If no mor ill reimburse the school district by personal check or cash for my contributions.
-I undedropped from the employer-sponsored benefit plans for failure to pay my contribution. nies are erstand nburse the school district for any payment of my contributions with deductions from futo me or the school district may seek reimbursement of payments of my contributions I acknowledge e that the above information is true to the best of my knowledge.
-Signed Date If the employee ee requesting leave is unable to meet the above criteria, the employee is not eligible for r family and medical leave.
+reduced work schedule for the:

+- birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; - because of a qualifying exigency arising out of the fact that my spouse; son or - daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. - because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness.

+I anticipate returning to work at my regular schedule on

+I realize I may be moved to an alternative position during the period of the family and medical intermittent or reduced work schedule leave.
+I also realize that with foreseeable intermittent or reduced work schedule leave, subject to the requirements of my health care provider, I may be required to schedule the leave to minimize interruptions to school district operations.

+While on family and medical leave, I agree to pay my regular contributions to employer sponsored benefit plans.
+My contributions will be deducted from moneys owed me during the leave period.
+If no monies are owed me, I will reimburse the school district by personal check or cash for my contributions.
+I understand that I may be dropped from the employer-sponsored benefit plans for failure to pay my contribution.

+I agree to reimburse the school district for any payment of my contributions with deductions from future monies owed to me or the school district may seek reimbursement of payments of my contributions in court.

+I acknowledge that the above information is true to the best of my knowledge.

+If the employee requesting leave is unable to meet the above criteria, the employee is not eligible for family and medical leave.